 1. We learned a simple (but brilliant) tip from our friends Thad and Jennifer: If you want people to join your campfire, pack extra chairs.
 Our family of four had three chairs.
 Their family of four had 10.
 Guess whose campsite had visitors all the time?

 2. An air mattress makes all the difference in the world.
 Either buy one or borrow one from a friend.
-Don’t forget the pump and batteries.
+Don’t forget an air pump and batteries.

-3. Citronella candles on the table helps keep bugs away.
+3. Citronella candles on the table help keep bugs away.

-4. If your campsite doesn’t have a water faucet (many don’t), bring a collapsible water jug.
+4. If your campsite doesn’t have a water source, bring a collapsible water jug.
 You can fill it and reduce the number of trips to the faucet when it's time to wash dishes.

 5. To prevent animals from making a mess of your campsite, put all food away at night and when you’re away from your site.
 As long as you’re not in bear country, the food should be fine in your car.

-6. If you’ve never camped before, consider pitching a tent in your backyard and sleeping there first.
+6. If you’ve never camped before, consider pitching a tent in your backyard and doing a test run there first.
 This is particularly advisable if you have small children.

 For a comprehensive camping checklist, visit: www.lovetheoutdoors.com/camping/Checklists.htm.
 It may not be necessary to pack everything on the list, but it will help you figure out exactly what you do need.